infi-nl/everybody-codes/README.md

 - We want you to **timebox this to 2 to 4 hours**.
 It makes sense that you don't get to finish all in that time.
 Focus on showing what you think is important, and explain those choices to us.
 - You can fail a 'test', but not this exercise, it's purely used as _input_ for our next talk.

 ## The exerise

 The exercise consists of 3 parts in which you use the dataset you can find at [data/cameras-defb.csv](data/cameras-defb.csv).
-You can chose a language and tech stack of your own choice (we are mostly familiar with wij zijn vooral bekend met C#, JavaScript, PHP, Java).
+You can chose a language and tech stack of your own choice (we are most familiar with C#, JavaScript, PHP, Java).

 ## CLI